ahmedmabdalhadi/World.languages/README.md

-# 📃 Duolingo Clone: Learn Languages with Fun!
+# 📃  World languages : Learn Languages with Fun!
 This project is a full-fledged Duolingo clone built with Next.js, Drizzle for data management, PostgresQL as the database, and Neon for serverless deployment.
 It provides a gamified and engaging platform for users to learn languages effectively.